ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 </alert>

-Let's take an example, here is the payload:
+Let's take an example.
+Here is the payload:

 ```json
 {